NavjotSRakhra/SGPACalculatorGUI/README.md

 This is an application that can be used to calculate the SGPA/GPA of subjects by entering their grades and credits.
 It can have any number of subjects from 1 to 13 but the default number of subjects is 8.
+It is meant to work for SGPA calculation for Chandigarh University (CU).

 # Download